PATILYASHH/Youtube-Video-Pause-Extension/readme.md

 # Youtube Auto video pause externsion

-### This extension will pause the Yooutube video when you change the tab and play againg where it stoped when you return back on that tab
+### This extension will pause the Youtube video when you change the tab and play againg where it stoped when you return back on that tab

 # How To Use -